Teenage drug use: is it safe?

 After you’ve spoken with your child and you have an idea of how serious the problem is, you can learn more about the drugs your child is using.
 Drug fact sheets are a good source of information.
 They also tend to include worst-case scenarios, so try not to panic or make assumptions about your child or the problem.

-But if your child is having a problem, there are things you can try, if they’re right for your family:
+If your child is having a problem with alcohol or other drugs, here are things you can try, if they’re right for your family:

 - Remove alcohol from your home.

-- Supervise and monitor your child’s use of and exposure to alcohol and drugs.
+- Supervise and monitor your child’s use of and exposure to alcohol and other drugs.

 - Renegotiate your family’s rules.